none of the pages home, personal injury, about us, or contact us is in view

 The Texas statute of limitations begins running from the date of accident and continues for two years until it will expire.
 At this time, if your claim has not been filed, the Texas court system will refuse to hear your case and you will have lost the chance to hold the liable party accountable.

 If you have been seriously injured in an accident, and someone else is to blame for causing your injuries, then you should have grounds for seeking compensation for all you’ve been through.
-We are equipped to handle many different types of accident claims including slip-and-falls, dog bites, car accidents, and injuries caused by defective products, to name a few.
+We are equipped to handle many different types of accident claims including slip-and-falls, dog bites, vehicle accidents, and injuries caused by defective products, to name a few.

 If you are interested in coming in for a free consul station with an experienced Fort Worth personal injury lawyer at Crain Brogdon, LLP., you can do so by scheduling at your earliest convenience.
 You can reach us by phone at 214-522-9404 or via the quick contact form you’ll find at the bottom of this page.